Jesse Lingard: 2018–19 season

 On 5 December 2018, Jesse Lingard scored his first domestic goal of the season in a 2–2 draw against Arsenal.
 Two weeks later, in the North West derby, Lingard scored his second of the season in a 3–1 loss to Liverpool.
 During United's first game under new interim manager Ole Gunnar Solskjær, Lingard doubled his season's tally, scoring a penalty and a goal from open play in United's 5–1 win over Cardiff City, in addition to an assist for Anthony Martial.
 On 25 January 2019, Lingard scored the second goal in a 3–1 win over Arsenal in the fourth round of the FA Cup.

 2019–20 season

 On 26 July 2020, Lingard scored his first goal in the final matchday of Premier League; his first since December 2018 in the 98th minute to seal a 2–0 win at Leicester City.
-His goal secured qualification for the 2020–21 UEFA Champions League and was the final goal of the 2019–20 Premier League campaign.
+His goal secured qualification for the 2020–21 UEFA Champions League and was the final goal of the 2019–20 Premier League season.